-The letter is written to followers of Yeshua in the city of Rome, Italy, the capitol of the Roman Empire.
+The letter is written to followers of Yeshua in the city of Rome, Italy, the capital of the Roman Empire.
 The congregation may have began as a result of pilgrims at Pentecost (Acts 2:10) returning home with the good news of Yeshua.
 At the time of the letter the congregation consisted of Judean Jews, Hellenistic Jews, proselytes and God-fearing Gentiles (cf. 1:13; 2:17; 3:1, 9, 29-30; 4:1; 7:1; 15:8-9).
 It appears from 16:3-5 that Priscilla and Aquila hosted a group of the disciples in the city at their home.
 It's important to remember than any Gentiles in the congregation because of their prior association with the synagogue had an understanding of Scripture, Jewish theology and Jewish customs.
 This fact is evident by Paul including many allusions to the Tanakh and contemporary Jewish culture without explanation.
 He writes about subjects of which they already have knowledge (cf. Rom 4:3; 7:2; 11:2).

 Paul wrote the letter probably in 57 or 58 while he was en route to Jerusalem.
 Prior to the letter Peter had arrived in Rome at least a decade earlier and given leadership to the fledgling congregation for a time (42─46 A.D.)
 The date for this trip is supported by Eusebius who said that Peter went to Rome during the reign of Claudius accompanied by Mark (Church History, II, 14:6; 15:1-2).
 Jerome (347–420 AD) said Peter paid his first visit to Rome in the second year of Claudius (Lives of Illustrious Men, Chap.
 I).
 Likewise, Paulus Orosius (5th cent.) said that Peter went to Rome early in the reign of Claudius (History Against the Pagans, Book VII, 6.1).
 (See the history of Peter's ministry in my article The Letters of Peter.)

 The banishment of Jews from Rome was reported by he Roman historian Suetonius (c.
 75-160 AD) in his Lives of the Twelve Caesars (Book V, 25:4).
 The Roman historian Cassius Dio (164-235) later depicted the decree of Claudius as restricting the assembling of Jews (Roman History, LX, 6:6-7).
 Luke's report in Acts 18:2 could support Cassius Dio's interpretation of events: